Origin of Evil

 Isa 45:7 (KJV) I form the light, and create darkness: I make peace, and create evil: I the LORD do all these things.

-Some bible versions translate the word evil as “calamity” or “disaster”, attempting to water down the impact of this scripture, but these are translation errors.
-Examples of this watering down:
+Some bible versions translate the word evil as "calamity" or "disaster", attempting to water down the impact of this scripture, but these are translation errors.
+For example:

 Isaiah 45:7 (New American Standard Bible) The One forming light and creating darkness, Causing well-being and creating calamity; I am the LORD who does all these things.

-Isa.
-45 plainly tells us that God created evil, even though it is hard to believe at first.
-God does not create things that ultimately do not serve a good purpose.
-The word translated into “evil” in Isa.
-45:7 is the Hebrew word “ra” (Strong’s H7451 from H7489), and it is the very same word translated hundreds of times as “evil” throughout the Old Testament.
+God created evil (Isa.
+45:7.), even though it is hard to believe at first.
+God does not create things that do not serve a good purpose.
+The word translated into "evil" in Isa.
+45:7 is the Hebrew word ra (Strong's H7451 from H7489), and it is the very same word translated hundreds of times as "evil" throughout the Old Testament.

-Now the word “ra” is of neutral grammatical character and does not have a moral bias.
+Now the word ra is of neutral character and does not have a moral bias.
 Evil is not sin.
 God created evil; God Himself is not evil.
 God did not create sin, nor has God Himself ever sinned.

 There are many passages in God’s Word which bear out the great truth that all things—the evil as well as the good—find their source in the one and only God, He alone can originate.
-So, from whence are the sufferings experienced from creation, the evil that has perplexed philosophers and confounded the wise?
+Whence are the sufferings of creation, the evil that has perplexed philosophers and confounded the wise?
 Paul writes that the creation was not subjected to vanity voluntarily.
 It had no will or choice in the matter.
 God is subjecting it against its will (Rom.8:21).
 And the reason is not far to seek.
-It is not a non-ending condition.
+It is only temporary.

 We may be sure, then, that evil, as spoken of in the Scriptures, is an act which shatters and demolishes and brings with it a train of trouble and distress.
 But it is neither right nor wrong in itself.
-This leads us to consider the subject of sin, which is described in the article on ‘what is sin’ (coming soon).
+This leads us to consider the subject of sin, which we will look at in a coming article on 'what is sin'.

 Most bible students know that God planted both a tree of life and a tree of the knowledge of good and evil in the garden of Eden.